brunojppb/brunojppb.github.io/_posts/2023-10-22-ask-like-your-career-depends-on-it.md

-It has been a while since I wanted to write this but I've been putting this on the side, until this week when a more junior engineer at my current job approached me with some interesting questions around a work-related topic.
+It has been a while since I wanted to write this but I've been putting this on the side, until this week when a more junior engineer at my current job approached me with some questions around a work-related topic.
 I noticed that he was a bit afraid of asking, perhaps concerned that he would come across as unprepared or stupid.
+Turns out, his question was really interesting and sparked a really good conversation with surprisingly good outcomes for him and for myself as well.

 This really motivated me to write this piece because I have once been like this and was constantly ashamed of asking questions, fearing to sound stupid or dumb,